 Capital work in progress is stated at cost, if any.
 Assets in the course of construction are capitalized in capital work in progress account.
-Assets in the course of construction are capitalized in capital work in progress account.
 At the point when an asset is capable of operating in the manner intended by management, the cost of construction is transferred to the appropriate category of property, plant and equipment.
 Costs associated with the commissioning of an asset are capitalised when the asset is available for use but incapable of operating at normal levels until the period of commissioning has been completed.
 Cost includes financing cost relating to borrowed funds attributable to construction.
-Advances paid towards the acquisition of property, plant and equipment outstanding at each balance sheet date is classified as capital advances under "Other Non-Current Assets"
+Advances paid towards the acquisition of property, plant and equipment outstanding at each balance sheet date is classified as capital advances under "Other Non-Current Assets".